TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 [INFO] -----------------------------------------------
 ```

-## And obviously that wasn't the solution
+## Obviously that wasn't the solution

 Trying to start the whole thing, you are met with the disillusioning realization: